 With The Sopranos, you not only have the concept of having a mobster in therapy (the film Analyze This came out at a similar time) but one that has panic attacks, and has had them since childhood.
 You see all kinds of scary dudes being more or less neurotic – Paulie Walnuts freaking out over a spiritualist medium in season one is hilarious, but there’s also the more serious question of “can you be a mobster and openly gay?” and “what if the FBI pressure me into becoming an informant?”
 Then there’s the weird notion that a man performing oral sex on a woman is somehow “unmanly”.
 Pretending to be senile only to shortly thereafter genuinely develop dementia.
 Props for having a husband stand up for his overweight wife when others were making fun of her, even if that particular storyline fell at the last hurdle.
 The rape subplot … kind of gets swept under the carpet a bit.

-But yes, there are also hanging out at strip clubs, dealing drugs, and a lot of gun violence.
-It’s gritty, but it’s also very, very good.
-It’s been over 20 years since it first came on air and it’s still a terrific show – if you like that sort of thing.
+But yes, they do also hang out at strip clubs, deal drugs, and there’s a lot of gun violence.
+The Sopranos is gritty, but it’s also very, very good.
+It’s been over 20 years since it first came on air and it’s still a terrific show … if you like that sort of thing.
 I didn’t at age 18, but now?
 Now I do.
-Now I can appreciate it on a different level, and I know more about the organisation of crime families better, so it’s easier to follow.
+Now I can appreciate it on a different level, and I know more about the organisation of crime families, so it’s easier to follow.
 Not to mention some of the scenes are comedic gold.
 Chrissy and Paulie getting stuck in the wilderness in the middle of winter is a prime example.

-Yes, they have strange ways of pronouncing Italian food stuffs, but it turns out “Jersey Italian” is a remnant of old south Italian dialects that were taken to the New World and kept while the Italian language back in Italy developed in a different directions.
+Yes, they have strange ways of pronouncing Italian food stuffs, but it turns out “Jersey Italian” is a remnant of old south Italian dialects that were taken to the New World and kept while the Italian language back in Italy developed in different directions.
 Something about vocalised vs non-vocalised consonants and dropped syllables.
-I went down a rabbit hole of why they kept saying stuff like “moozadell” instead of “mozzarella” (and what the heck “gabagool” is) and an hour or two later ended up with me downloading a Sicilian language learning app.
+I may have gone down a rabbit hole wondering why they kept saying stuff like “moozadell” instead of “mozzarella” (and what the heck “gabagool” is) and an hour or two later ended up downloading a Sicilian language learning app.
 Like you do.